 What Does Flood Insurance Cover?

-Flood insurance protects two types of insurable property: building and contents.
+Flood insurance protects two types of insurable property: buildings and contents.

 Building coverage includes: